 It’s the little things that increase your daily health.
 Wouldn’t you want a tool that increases your health 3 percent?
 Believe it or not, it’s already in your pocket.

-Yes, Absolutely Take Your Phone With You
+Yes, Absolutely Take Your Phone to the Doctor

 These days, it’s acceptable to take your cell phone just about anywhere.
 But phone etiquette applies even when we use our phones as a tool.
 Try to pay attention during the visit, and respect any signs about not interfering with x-rays.